codex-storage/nim-ethers/Readme.md

 Contribution
 ------------

-If you want to run the tests, then before running the `nimble test`, you have to have installed NodeJS and then startup testing node:
+If you want to run the tests, then before running `nimble test`, you have to have installed NodeJS and started a testing node:

 ```shell
 $ cd testnode